Ada Dwyer Russell: Lowell's love poems

 Ada Dwyer Russell was the subject of many of Lowell's poems, and Lowell wanted to dedicate her books to Dwyer who refused except for one time in a non-poetry book in which Lowell wrote, "To A.D.R., This, and all my books.
 A.L."
 Examples of these love poems to Dwyer include the Taxi, Absence, In a Garden, Madonna of the Evening Flowers, Opal, and Aubade.
 Amy admitted to John Livingston Lowes that Dwyer was the subject of her series of romantic poems titled "Two Speak Together".
 Lowell's poems about Dwyer have been called the most explicit and elegant lesbian love poetry during the time between the ancient Sappho and poets of the 1970s.

+Work on Stage

+Dwyer began acting in Broadway's 1891 performances Alone in London and Don Juan as Doña Julia.
+Other New York performances include Mrs. Greenthorne in Husband and Wife and Malka in The Children of the Ghetto (1892).
+In 1899, Dwyer reprised her role as Malka for the show's London debut, where she also acted as a supporting actress alongside Eleanor Robson (Belmont).
+Dwyer toured Australia as Mrs. Wiggs in Mrs. Wiggs of the Cabbage Patch in 1908 before returning to New York.
+Back in the United States, she acted as Bet in The Dawn of a To-Morrow (1909), Kate Fallon in The Deep Purple (1911), and Grandma in Blackbirds (1912) before retiring in 1914.